 To try to slow the spread of the coronavirus the jail has opened up a new housing block that is used to detain new inmates in single cells during a quarantine period.
 New inmates have to test negative before entering general population.

 Monterey County is reporting one new death from COVID-19.
 That brings the total number of fatalities to 19.
 The county is currently reporting a total of 3,353 confirmed cases of the coronavirus.
 That’s an increase of 125 cases in the last 24 hours.
 221 people have required hospitalization because of the virus.
 38,838 tests have been conducted.

 Monterey County continues to be on the state’s COVID-19 monitoring list.
 The county is not meeting the state’s requirements when it comes to case rates (the number of positive cases per 100,000 people) and the testing positivity rate (a weekly average of those who have tested positive).

 SANTA CRUZ COUNTY

-In Santa Cruz County, as of July 6, there are 459 known cases of COVID-19.
+Santa Cruz County is reporting, as of July 18, a total of 772 known cases of COVID-19.
+Of those cases 448 are active cases.
 Fatalities remain at three.
-22 new cases were reported on July 3.
-Currently there are 181 known active cases and a total of 48 people have required hospitalization.
-19,039 negative tests have been conducted.
+38 new cases were reported on Friday.
+A total of 59 people have required hospitalization.
+23,330 negative lab tests have been recorded.

-As of July 4, California has 260,155 confirmed cases of COVID-19, resulting in 6,331.
-That’s a daily increase of 5,410 cases of 18 deaths.
-The rate of positive tests over the last 14 days is 6.3 percent.
-California’s hospitalizations due to COVID-19 increased by 74 from July 3.
-More than 4.6 million tests have been conducted.
+As of July 18, California has 384,692 confirmed cases of COVID-19, according to the California Department of Public Health.
+8,487 new cases were recorded on Saturday.
+A total of 7,685 have died from the coronavirus.
+That’s a daily increase of 90 deaths.
+The rate of positive tests over the last 14 days is 7.4 percent.
+California’s hospitalizations due to COVID-19 increased by 5 from Friday.